AEHS-GROUP-PROJ/AEHS_GROUP_PROJ_53633_54851/README.md

 **User management:** The SIS provides administrators with tools to create, modify, and delete user accounts.
 Each account can be assigned one or more roles, such as student, lecturer, or administrator.

 **Course management:** Administrators and lecturers can create, edit, and manage course offerings within the system.
-They can specify course details such as title, description and enrollment capacity.
+They can specify course details such as title, description and enrolment capacity.

-**Enrollment management:** Administrators and lecturers can manage enrollment by approving or rejecting enrollment requests, adjusting course rosters, and generating enrollment reports.
+**enrolment management:** Administrators and lecturers can manage enrolment by approving or rejecting enrolment requests, adjusting course rosters, and generating enrolment reports.

 **Gradebook:** Teachers have access to a gradebook feature where they can record and manage student grades for their courses.
 Students can view their grades through their accounts.